-Nigeria set to be without Ighalo for Afcon
+Nigeria striker Ighalo to miss out on Afcon

 "There are no negotiations between us and the Nigerian federation, and the player is committed to the decision.
 The situation is settled."

-Nigeria team officials have now informed BBC Sport Africa that they might not be able to call up a replacement for Ighalo in line with Nations Cup regulations.
+Nigeria team officials have informed BBC Sport Africa that they might not be able to call up a replacement.

 Article 72.2 of the Confederation of African Football's tournament regulations state: "A player on the final list cannot be replaced unless seriously injured at the latest 24 hours at least before the beginning of the first match of his team."